Warecorp/goodcarts-wp-plugin/README.md

 = Automatic Installation =

-Automatic installation is the easiest -- WordPress handles the file transfer, and you wonâ€™t leave your web browser.
-For an automatic install of GoodCarts, log in to your WordPress dashboard, navigate to the Plugins menu, and click â€œAdd New.â€
+Automatic installation is the easiest -- WordPress handles the file transfer, and you won’t leave your web browser.
+For an automatic install of GoodCarts, log in to your WordPress dashboard, navigate to the Plugins menu, and click ‘Add New’

-In the search field type â€œGoodCarts,â€ then click â€œSearch Plugins.â€ Once youâ€™ve found us,  you can install it by Click â€œInstall Now,â€ and WordPress will take it from there.
+In the search field type ‘GoodCarts’, then click ‘Search Plugins’.
+Once you've found us,  you can install it by clicking ‘Install Now’, and WordPress will take it from there.

 Activate the GoodCarts plugin and then go to the admin / GoodCarts section and follow the instructions.

 = Manual Installation =